Thomas Oluwa: Wexford

 Oluwa moved on loan to fellow League of Ireland First Division club Wexford on loan in July 2023.
 He scored in his first 2 games for the club, in a 3–0 win away to Bray Wanderers on 14 July and in a 1–0 win over Treaty United at Ferrycarrig Park on 28 July 2023.
 He made the move permanent ahead of the 2024 season after scoring and impressive 7 goals in 13 league appearances during his loan spell.
 On 8 February 2024, he scored a Hat-trick in a 4–4 draw with Shelbourne in the Leinster Senior Cup.
 On 13 September 2024, he scored twice in a 4–1 win over Treaty United in the FAI Cup Quarter Final.
 2024 saw Oluwa reach a career best in both appearances and goals in a season, scoring 15 in 42 games.

 Drogheda United

 Oluwa signed for League of Ireland Premier Division club and recent FAI Cup winners Drogheda United on 20 December 2024.
 On 14 January 2025, he made his debut for the club in a Leinster Senior Cup tie against Shelbourne, scoring all of his side's goals in a 3–0 win.
 On 3 March 2025, he scored his first league goal for the club, in a 1–0 win away to his old club Bohemians at Dalymount Park.
 He scored 6 goals in 40 appearances in his first season with the club.
 On 6 November 2025, he signed a new one-year-contract with the club.

+Style of play

+Although mainly used as a striker Oluwa can also play on the left wing.